-Mortgage rates are currently very low, but you can’t expect them to stay that way forever.
+Mortgage rates are currently low, but you can’t expect them to stay that way forever.
+In fact, rates rose to 5% in 2022 for the first time since 2011.
 If you bought a home within the last five to seven years and you’ve built up equity, you might be thinking about refinancing.
 A refinance can lower your payments and save you money on interest, but it’s not always the right move.
-In fact, these three mistakes could end up costing you in the long run.
+To know if it’s right for your financial goals, you may want to talk to a financial advisor.
+If you decide to move forward, you’ll want to avoid these five common mistakes that could cost you money.

 When you refinance your mortgage, you’re basically taking out a new loan to replace the original one.
 That means you’re going to have to pay closing costs to finalize the paperwork.
 Closing costs typically run between 2% and 5% of the loan’s value.
 On a $200,000 loan, you’d be looking at anywhere from $4,000 to $10,000.